runarbe/Paths.WebAPI/README.md

 * SOLR

-Setup
+Installation and usage
 ============

-* Setup instructions and documentation on the [Wiki section]
+* For instructions on how to install and use the Paths WebAPI please refer to the GitHub Wiki for the Paths.WebAPI repository.